NeroWeNeed/hairpin/README.md

-# thumbkey
+# hairpin
-Tool for managing usb flash drives with sensitive information
+Tool for handling the last mile of secrets